 4. Create a 4-bit up/down counter (counter.vhd) that counts upwards when the active-low input "up_n" is asserted (i.e., ='0') and down otherwise.
 The counter should count from 0 to 15 and overlap to 0 when counting up, and the opposite when counting down, although the counter should start at 0 when reset.
-In addition, the counter should be able to load a count from one of the dipswitches when load_n = '0'.
+In addition, the counter should be able to load a count from the switches when load_n = '0'.
 Load_n should take priority over up_n.
 Both load_n and up_n are synchronous.

-You are free to implement the counter however you want, as long as you conform to the provided entity.
-Be aware that this counter can be implemented with very little code, so if your architecture
+You are free to implement the counter however you want (it does not have to be an FSM), as long as you conform to the provided entity.
+Be aware that this counter can be implemented with very little code, so if your architecture description is getting long, consider a different way of implementing it.
+However, do not violate any synthesis coding guidelines.